inakianduaga/cloud-development/README.md

                                                        with containers
 ```

-### Request routing diagram
+### Requests lifecycle

 The following example shows the routing structure for an external request that by convention requests the webserver for *user1*.
 Only
-the *frontend-proxy container* listens to the outside world, the rest of the containers listen to the docker0 network interface.
+the *frontend-proxy container* listens to the outside world, the rest of the containers listen on the internal docker0 network interface.

 1. The frontend proxy receives the request and proxies it to the corresponding *user1 webserver auth container* that is listening
   on the docker0 interface